zooxo/desk42/README.md

 ____________________

 STAX is the standard scientific RPN calculator of DESK42.
 Many routines of STAX are used in other applications.
-To quit STAX press F1 - please note to reset a function menu with UP or DOWN.
+To quit STAX press F1 - use UP or DOWN to exit a function menu.
 Conversions (F3, CONV) are always made in both directions - that means converting a<>b results the a-unit in Y and b-unit in X.
 DISP (Shift+E) changes the display mode of STAX regarding the displayed precision